 It that case the counter oscillates between 15 (all output high) and 0 (all outputs low) which causes CLK and CLK_12M to oscillate at the same frequency.

 However, if the SLOW signal is asserted (low) than a number less than 15 will be loaded in the counter, which mean the Q2 (CLK signal) will toggle at a reduced frequency.

-So this simple circuit generates two clock signal : one that is slow enough for the currently addressed peripheral, and one that is stable for timing sensitive peripherals.
-This also means that any timing sensitive peripherals MUST be able to run at the main (CLK) frequency.
+So this simple circuit generates two clock signals : one that is slow enough for the currently addressed peripheral, and one that is stable for timing sensitive peripherals.
+This also means that any timing sensitive peripherals MUST be able to run at the main (CLK_12M) frequency.

 The main purpose on the backplane is to connect all daughter boards together.
 It does this by means of an extension bus connector based on a 2.54mm 2x25 pins socket.
 These connectors are cheap, reliable and easy to obtain.
 The female connector is placed on the backplane and a right angle male connector on each expansion board.

 Most pins on this extension consist of the 65C02 signals, such as 16 address lines, 8 data lines, and a smattering of control lines.
 The complete bus pinout is detailed below:

 |Pin number||Pin name||Description|